U Sports men's volleyball championship

 The U Sports Men's Volleyball Championship is a Canadian university volleyball tournament conducted by U Sports, and determines the men's national champion.
 The tournament involves the champions from each of Canada's four regional sports conferences.
 The Tantramar Trophy is awarded to the winners.

-The 2025 champions are the Brandon Bobcats, who won their first championship in program history.
+The 2026 champions are the Trinity Western Spartans, who won the eighth championship in their program history.
 The Manitoba Bisons, Winnipeg Wesmen and Alberta Golden Bears have won the most championships with each school having won ten times.

 History

 The first championship tournament was held in Calgary, Alberta and featured the UBC Thunderbirds defeating the Mount Allison Mounties 3–0 and the Sherbrooke Vert et Or 3–0 en route to being the first CIAU men's volleyball champions.
 They were given the Tantramar Trophy, named after the Tantramar Marshes in New Brunswick, which was donated in 1967 by Mount Allison University.
 While early records are not readily available, the championship has been played as a round-robin tournament at least since 1980.
 In 1983, six teams played in two pools and then, based on the results, advanced to single-elimination games to determine a winner.
 In 1985, the current format of full single-elimination games was adopted with eight team competing in the tournament.

 Both the 2020 and 2021 championship tournaments were cancelled due to the COVID-19 pandemic.